 what is payday super?

-Currently, employers can decide to pay SG contributions at a minimum frequency of once a quarter, but changes will mean that employers must make compulsory super contributions within 7 days of paying their employees.
+Currently, employers can decide to pay SG contributions at a minimum frequency of once a quarter, but changes will mean that employers must make compulsory super contributions within 7 business days of paying their employees.

 This will affect businesses differently, depending on their current payroll cycles.